return5/RayTracer/README.md

 ### note:
-  * there are almost no comments in this code. i built it as i followed the book and as such i consider the book to be documentation for the code. that, along with what i consider to be readable code serve as all the documentation for this project.
+  * there are almost no comments in this code. i built it as i followed the book and as such i consider the book to be documentation for the code.

-  * doesnt seem to play nice with luajit. dont know enought about it to even guess as to why.
+  * doesnt seem to play nice with luajit. dont know enough about using luajit to even guess as to why.

-  * i am by no means an expert at writting efficient lua code so there are probably plenty of ways to optimize and write this code tons better.
+  * i am by no means an expert at writting efficient lua code so there are plenty of ways to optimize and write this code tons better.
+I may do this as a future project.